Buttacavoli01/Pixel_art/README.md

 ## Pixel art

-This project was created using html and jQuery to create a mock canvas using <table> so users can channel their inner _picasso_ and create some art!
+This project was created using html and JavaScript to create a mock canvas using <table> so users can channel their inner _picasso_ and create some art!

 # Dependancies